feat: list sorting #42

 The integration of

-, ensuring that the parent task's timestamp is updated upon subtask modification.
+trigger_task_updated_atinedit_subtaskis consistent with the changes made increate_subtask, ensuring that the parent task's timestamp is updated upon subtask modification.
 The error handling appears correct, but consistency across the system should be verified.Run the following script to verify the error handling consistency:

 Scripts executed